 The realisation that you're hearing voices can be a distressing feeling, but it’s actually a lot more common than you might think.
 The Mix finds out what it really means to hear voices and why it's more common than you may think.

 In pop culture if a movie character sees or hears things others don’t they’re usually seen as mentally unstable, dangerous, laughable and avoided at all costs.
-Depictions of hearing voices on the silver screen have done nothing to help people who cope with hearing voices on a daily basis.
+Depictions of hearing voices on the silver screen haven’t helped those who cope with the issue on a daily basis.

 In reality hearing or seeing things that aren’t there is pretty common in young people and can happen for a number of reasons beyond having mental health problems.

 Hearing voices is also referred to as auditory hallucinations.
 Simply, this means hearing voices that other people around you don’t hear.
 This could also include seeing visions or sensing things that other people around you don’t see, hear or notice.
-If you have similar experiences you’re not alone as Eve Mundy from Voice Collective, an organisation that supports young people who hear voices, explains: “Almost 1 in 10 young people under 19 hear voices, which means it’s almost as common as having dyslexia or asthma.”
+If you have similar experiences you’re not alone as Eve Mundy from Voice Collective, an organisation that supports young people with similar conditions, explains: “Almost 1 in 10 young people under 19 hear voices, which means it’s almost as common as having dyslexia or asthma.”

-- Experienced a traumatic or life changing event
+- You experienced a traumatic or life changing event

 - Drugs or alcohol